Table of Contents

 3. Managers may propose “safe” investments instead of high-risk projects that may produce high returns.

-4. Errors of omission iii.
+iii.
 Using short-term profit as the sole objective can distort communication between a business unit manager and senior management.
-1. Business unit managers may try to set profit targets they can easily meet,

 overall budgeted profit may be lower than the amount that could really be achieved.